Melbourne Cup: Quarantine

 International horses (except from New Zealand) entering Australia must undergo quarantine in an approved premises in their own country for a minimum period of 14 days before travelling to Australia.
 Premises must meet the Australian Government Standards.
 The Werribee International Horse Centre at Werribee Racecourse is the Victorian quarantine station for international horses competing in the Melbourne Spring Racing Carnival.
 The facility has stabling for up to 24 horses in five separate stable complexes and is located 32 km from the Melbourne CBD.

 Prize money and trophies

 Prize money

-The total prize money for the 2023 race was A$8,410,000, plus an 18-carat solid gold trophy weighing 1.69kg and valued at $600,000 to the winner.
+The total prize money for the 2023 race was A$8,410,000, plus an 18-carat solid gold trophy weighing 1.69 kg and valued at $600,000 to the winner.
 The first 12 past the post receive prize money, with the winner being paid $4.4 million, second $1.1 million, third $550,000, fourth $350,000, fifth $230,000, with sixth through to twelfth place earning $160,000.
 Prize money is distributed to the connections of each horse in the ratio of 85 percent to the owner, 10 percent to the trainer and 5 percent to the jockey.

 The 1985 Melbourne Cup, won by What a Nuisance, was the first race run in Australia with prize money of $1 million.